BrooksLabUCSC/flair/README.md

 ```

 ## <a name="otherways"></a>Other ways to run FLAIR
 For convenience, multiple FLAIR modules can be run in the same command.
-In place of a single module name, multiple module numbers run can be specified (module numbers: align=1, correct=2, collapse=3, collapse-range=3.5, quantify=4, diffExp=5, diffSplice=6).
+In place of a single module name, multiple module numbers can be specified (module numbers: align=1, correct=2, collapse=3, collapse-range=3.5, quantify=4, diffExp=5, diffSplice=6).
 All arguments for the modules that will be run must be provided.
 For example, to run the align, correct, and collapse modules, the command might look like:
 ```sh
 python flair.py 123 -r reads.fa -g genome.fa -f annotation.gtf -o flair.output --temp_dir temp_flair [optional arguments]
 ```